 The prices for the Dutch visas could change.
 For more information regarding the Netherlands visa fees, visit the article.

-Netherlands Schengen Visa
+Single entry Netherlands Schengen visa

 If you want to stay in the Netherlands for more than 90 days you might need to apply for a Dutch long stay visa, also known as the MVV visa.